realdlee/todo_app/README.md

 - [x] Optional: Basic validations (up to 3 todos and no blank todos) with Toast messages
 - [x] Optional: Improve styling and UI/UX
 - [x] Optional: Persist todo items in database (with ActiveAndroid)
-- [ ] Optional: User can select priority of each item and display priority
+- [x] Optional: User can select priority of each item
+- [x] Give feedback and encouragement to User with Toast messages after completing item
+- [ ] Sort todos by priority, completed at time, and created at time
+- [ ] Add Splash screen and explanatory view
+- [ ] Display graph of historical todo completion

 ##Walkthrough of all user stories: